Injecting Numerical Reasoning Skills into Knowledge Base Question Answering Models: Pre-training and Data Augmentation

 \subsection{Pre-training Tasks}

 Although the \smodel in \swmodel allows the rich interactions between the question words and the numbers, the number embeddings are learned implicitly without the explicit annotation of the two numerical properties in the standard KBQA training data.
 To enhance the number embeddings, we propose two pre-training tasks according to the two numerical properties by generating two kinds of training data $\{( q, r, \mathcal{V}_r, v_q)\}$ and defining two objective functions on top of the training data.
 The \smodel is only pre-trained once on the generated training data and then it can be adapted to all KBQA datasets and basic reasoning models.
+The two objective functions are the same as our previous work~\cite{feng-etal-2021-pretraining-numerical}, but are used for the unified NumericalTransformer instead of the two modules of the previous work.
+Due to the unified model, a more comprehensive data construction method for generating richer datasets, QIND and QGND, is devised for pre-training the proposed NumericalTransformer.

 \vpara{Question-irrelevant Numerical Dataset (QIND).} Considering the difficulty of creating a textual question, we generate a question-irrelevant dataset on a large scale.
 Specifically, we randomly extract a set of numerical relations from $\mathcal{G}$ and sample $N$ numbers associated with each relation $r$ into $\mathcal{V}_r$.
 Then we choose an ordinal determiner $q$ and annotate the number in $\mathcal{V}_r$ satisfying $q$ as the correct answer $v_q$.
 The tuple $(q,r,\mathcal{V}_r,v_q)$ composes a training instance.
 The ordinal determiners include ``largest'', ``fewest'', ``biggest'', and ``smallest'' for size-based numerical relations and ``earliest'', ``latest'', ``most recent'', ``first'', and ``last'' for time-based numerical relations.
 Figure~\ref{fig:numericaldata} illustrates a generated instance, where ``12 20 48 100'' are the numbers associated with the relation ``tv.program.num\_of\_episodes''. ``100'' can be automatically annotated as the correct answer guided by the ordinal determiner ``largest''.